 We wish Emily all the very best of luck and you can follow her and the other riders live over on the Trackleaders TCR page.
 A fine distraction for the next couple of weeks for sure!

-Emily was first woman to arrive in XXX after 3,980kms covering the route in 13 days, 10 hours and 28 minutes.
+Emily was first woman to arrive after 3,980kms covering the route in 13 days, 10 hours and 28 minutes.
 Chapeau Emily – an amazing result!

 Laurence borrowed our Drove for the week and took to the Pembrokeshire coastline with presenter Sean Fletcher to explain the joys of off-road touring.
 You can also view the programme here on iPlayer Countryfile after broadcast.